 Evangelical Beliefs on Alcohol and Drug Addiction and Rehab

 There are over 600 million people in the world who identify as Evangelical Christians, and the United States is home to the world’s largest Evangelical population.
 According to Pew Research Center, about 70% of Americans are Christians and about 25% of American Christians are Evangelicals.
-Although the beliefs of each Evangelical church and individual adherent vary, Evangelicals generally believe that recovery from drug or alcohol addiction is possible through rehab and other medically and spiritually healing processes.
+When an Evangelical Christian falls victim to drug and alcohol addiction, faith-based rehab may be the solution.

 Evangelicals are Protestants who adhere to a Christian movement that emphasizes personal conversion and evangelization, or preaching the Gospel.
 For Evangelicals, salvation comes through being “born again” in the Holy Spirit and having a relationship with God.
 According to Evangelical doctrine, this relationship transforms believers into new men and women who repent from sin, resist temptation, and exhibit holiness in their daily lives.